 In addition to this national-level baseline study, the Council examined magnesium sulfate use and barriers to use in Mexico City and in Oaxaca State.
 In Mexico City, researchers analyzed the files of 91 women who died of eclampsia from 2005 to 2007.
 Magnesium sulfate was prescribed in just over half (51%) of cases (another 15% of medical charts did not specify whether it had been prescribed).

 The Oaxaca medical record review and physician surveys indicated that half or more of women with severe pre-eclampsia (50%) and eclampsia (82%) received adequate antihypertensive medication, but use of magnesium sulfate was inconsistent.
-The barriers to use in Oaxaca mirrored those at the national level, including a tendency to use experience-based practices instead of evidence-based guidelines and a lack of supervision.
+Barriers to use in Oaxaca included a tendency to use experience-based practices instead of evidence-based guidelines and a lack of supervision.
 Providers and stakeholders in Oaxaca, a relatively poor area of Mexico, also noted a shortage of human and material resources and inadequate referral mechanisms.

-Mexican public health officials are using the Council’s research findings to identify potential strategies for increasing health care professionals’ awareness of, confidence in, and willingness to use magnesium sulfate to prevent pregnant women from dying of hypertensive disorders.
+In Mexico, public health officials are using the Council’s findings to identify potential strategies to increase health care professionals’ awareness of, confidence in, and willingness to use magnesium sulfate to prevent pregnant women from dying of hypertensive disorders.

 And in Bangladesh, Council research will provide evidence on the best ways to expand provision of magnesium sulfate in communities.